Organizations with a strong onboarding process can improve employee retention by 82%.

 More importantly, HR can use onboarding survey insights to understand how new hires are settling into their roles.
 The reports provide detailed insights into employee sentiments using AI-powered sentiment analysis.
 Based on these findings, HR can create actionable plans to address concerns and improve the onboarding experience.

 Got more questions?
-See if ThriveSparrow is a fit for your organization. > Book a free demo and get a customized quote - no strings attached.
+See if ThriveSparrow is a fit for your organization. > Book a free demo with a product expert and we'll show you how recognition ties to a good employee experience.

 Healthy work connections boost job satisfaction and collaboration.
 Informal talks or team-building activities can help new recruits get to know their coworkers.